iszczesniak/cpp/unique_ptr/index.md

-* the ownership problem: a smart pointer automatically manages the dynamically-allocated data, i.e., takes care of their destruction, and either enforces the exclusive ownership or allows for shared management,
+* the ownership problem: a smart pointer automatically manages the dynamically-allocated data, i.e., takes care of their destruction, and implements either the exclusive or shared ownership,

-* the exception handling problem: a smart pointer is automatically destroyed when an exception is handled.
+* the exception handling problem: a smart pointer is automatically destroyed (and so is the managed data) when an exception is handled.

 Every flexible language should support raw pointers, because this low-level functionality is needed to implement high-level